-In the banking sector, IFSC and MICR are common terms used for financial transactions such as transferring funds through NEFT, RTGS.
+In the banking sector, IFSC and MICR are common terms used for financial transactions such as transferring funds through NEFT, and RTGS.
 However, many are still confused about the concept and relevance of these terms.
 Let’s attempt to make the distinction and the significance of both terms clear and comprehend.

 🏦 IFSC Code

 IFSC code represents the code of the Indian Banking system.
 This code normally defines all branches of the NEFT participating bank.
-Applications such as RTGS (Real Time Gross Settlement), NEFT (National Electronic Fund Transfer), CFMS (Centralised Funds Management System) use this code.
+Applications such as RTGS (Real Time Gross Settlement), NEFT (National Electronic Fund Transfer), and CFMS (Centralised Funds Management System) use this code.

-IFSC code used mainly for online money transfers and real-time gross settlement schemes aka RTGS, NEFT, and IMPS.
+IFSC code is used mainly for online money transfers and real-time gross settlement schemes aka RTGS, NEFT, and IMPS.
 IFSC code is each branch of a bank’s distinctive identity.
 Just as we used to have distinctive roll numbers in college, there are distinctive IFSC (Indian Financial System Code) codes for bank branches across the nation.
 IFSC code contains 11 unique alphanumeric characters and is assigned to the bank branch by RBI to identify each branch in India.
 NOTE that not all bank branches provide net banking facilities such as Gramin Bank, Sahkari Bank, and Micro Banks.

 IFSC code can be used for online money transfer systems like RTGS, NEFT, and IMPS.
 IFSC or Indian Financial System Code is a unique identification number that is used to identify each branch of a Bank.
-The code is used by all the Indian banks that participate in the NEFT, RTGS, IMPS payment settlement systems.
+The code is used by all the Indian banks that participate in the NEFT, RTGS, and IMPS payment settlement systems.
 Bank name has many branches in State Name but it is very difficult to visit the bank each time.
-Bank Name like SBI Bank IFSC codes consists of eleven digit code which comprises of first four letters like ‘AAAA’, the fifth digit is 0 followed by the last 6 digits which represent the specific Bank and branch code.
+Bank Name like SBI Bank IFSC codes consist of a digit code which comprises of the first four letters like ‘AAAA’, the fifth digit is 0 followed by the last 6 digits which represent the specific Bank and branch code.
 Here’s an example, the IFSC code of the Bank branch at 11, Ganesh House, MG Road, STATE (Only Test), is AAAA0007587.

 MICR Code stands for Magnetic Ink Character Recognition.
 This can be discovered in all the upper white line checks known as the MICR band.
 This code can also be used for global operations.
 This is used to enhance transaction safety.

 MICR is a very old technology used to ensure the safety and security of negotiable instruments to facilitate check processing.
-MICR code includes checking information such as serial number, 9 digit number.
+MICR code includes checking information such as serial number, and 9-digit number.
 The first three digits represent the town, the next three constitute the bank, and the last three digits indicate the branch.
 RBI created the code to make NEFT (National Electronic Fund Transfer) quick and effective.
-As MICR code is written with a unique magnetic ink, fraud instances can be readily determined by the magnetic scanner check.
+As the MICR code is written with a unique magnetic ink, fraud instances can be readily determined by the magnetic scanner check.

 Search IFSC Codes

-How to find IFSC Code?
+How to find the IFSC Code?

 - ➡️ IFSC code can be found on the cheque leaf and bank passbook of the Bank.

-- ➡️ The IFSC code of “Bank Name” can also be found on the banks’ official website.
+- ➡️ The IFSC code of “Bank Name” can also be found on the bank’s official website.